 While Canadians may have a vast array of poker sites online from which to choose, their payment processing methods tend to be limited in some ways.
 Major credit card companies issued from Canadian banks tend to be hesitant to allow online gambling transactions of any kind.
 This even includes poker, and some Visa and Mastercard deposits are sometimes denied out of a fear of ambiguous laws.
 However, other banks have stepped in to fill the void.
-Interac is one of those available only to Canadians that transfers money directly from any bank account in Canada to an online poker site.
+Interac and Bitcoin are available to Canadians that transfers money directly from any bank account in Canada to an online poker site.
 Instadebit is another strictly Canadian deposit option for many players.

 The Canadian government has largely stayed out of the online gambling debate, and lawmakers seem to have little concern about online poker.
 Provincial governments reserve the right to formally legalize and regulate the games if they choose, but few have expressed any interest in doing so.
 Most have legalized various forms of land-based gambling and lotteries, though.